 In this section, we will look at pelvic injury compensation claims following a slip, trip or fall.
 It is possible to get a fractured hip from a fall from standing height, so falling suddenly by tripping or slipping on something could be a possible cause of your injured hip or pelvis.
 If you get a pelvis or hip injury from a fall caused by someone else’s negligent actions, you could make a valid compensation claim.

 - If you fall on a public stairwell and get a hip injury because of loose railings

-- If you trip over exposed wiring in a supermarket and get a pelvic injury
+- Should you trip over exposed wiring in a supermarket and get a pelvic injury

 - If you slip on a wet floor in your office and get an injured pelvis

 In each of these cases, another person or authority was responsible for ensuring that the railing was secured.
 The wiring was safely stowed or highlighted.
 The wet floor was either cleaned up or cordoned off and highlighted until it could prevent anyone from being injured.
 If this is the case for you, and you have been injured by a slip trip or fall that wasn’t your fault, we may be able to help you claim compensation.

 As mentioned above, your employer is legally obliged to provide a safe working environment for all employees to work in.
 This includes providing the right training for a job, ensuring regular maintenance of buildings, machinery or equipment used in the workplace, and providing the right health and safety training and equipment needed to complete their task safely.
 If you have developed an injured pelvis or hip due to your employer’s failure, you could make a hip injury compensation claim.

 Making a claim for a pelvic injury or hip injury at work is a type of claim that our solicitors handle regularly.
 We could give you all the advice you need on collecting evidence and other measures that could be used to assist in your case.